roualdes/MATH131/_sources/syllabus.md

 * If you have a name and/or set of pronouns that differ from those that appear in your official Chico records, please let us know!

 * If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to come and talk with us.
   We want to be a resource for you.
 Remember that you can also submit anonymous feedback (which may lead to a general announcement to the class, if necessary to address the concerns).
-TODO: set up anonymous feedback
+Please use our Google form named [Anonymous feedback](https://forms.gle/rS5g9zNTHMwAWdZ17).
+You must be signed in with your campus Google account student_username@mail.csuchico.edu to access the form, but we do not record (hence anonymous) any information about how submits feedback.

 * If you prefer to speak with someone outside of the course, the Office of Diversity and Inclusion is here to assist.
 Their number is